 By Trijit Mallick from Dog Travel Buff

 The surrounding views from the top of the mountain are stunning.
-Enjoy the panoramic views of Karon Beach along with Chalong and the entire southern part of the island.
-The place is large, well maintained, and clean.
+Enjoy the panoramic views of Karon Beach, Chalong, and the entire southern part of the island.
+The place is large, well-maintained, and clean.
 There are some other smaller Buddha statues too.
-You can buy souvenirs from the adjacent shops and some parts of the revenue go for charity.
+You can buy souvenirs from adjacent shops, and some of the revenue goes to charity.

 Tip: Try to visit in the morning or evening and don’t wear a short dress, else you have to wear a sarong provided for free.

 By Fredrik Goldhahn from Sticks & Spoons Food Travel

 Located 65 km north of the city of Buriram in the Isaan province of Thailand, you will find Prasat Hin Phanom Rung, a Historical Park and Temple area with some of the most extensive Khmer and Buddhist Ruins in the country.
 Built during a period spanning from the 10th to the 13th century, Phanom Rung was originally a Hindu religious site dedicated to Shiva with many symbols and sculptures from Shiva’s heavenly dwellings.
 However, in the Buddhist 15th to 18th centuries, several Buddhist additions were made.
 The Temple Area consists of a lower complex of Khmer Temple buildings, basins, and gardens, but it’s at the main temple 350 meters above sea level that is the main attraction.